algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 What are the limitations of the solution?
 How will it recover in the event of a failure?
 How will it cope with future requirements?

-**Why use LoRa and LoRaWAN Technologies?** <br>
-There are several advantages of using LoRa and LoRaWAN technology.

-**Long Range**<br>
-LoRa enables wireless communication over far longer ranges compared to Wi-Fi or BLE.

-**Low Power**<br>
-Compared to WiFi, BLE or Satellite Communication, devices in a LoRa network consume relatively little power.
-This allows them to run on renewable energy (eg. Solar power), and reduces battery replacement costs.
-Edge nodes can run on a single battery for up to years.

-**Secure**<br>
-LoRaWAN networks are protected by end-to-end AES128 encryption, mutual authentication, integrity protection, and confidentiality.

-**Standardized**<br>
-LoRa & LoRaWAN are widely accepted technologies and protocols, allowing you to capitalise on device interoperability and global availability of LoRaWAN networks for rapid and convenient deployment of IoT applications anywhere.

-**Low Cost**<br>
-LoRa operates on unlicensed frequency spectrums, which reduces fees for network operations.
-In addition, a wide variety of pre-licensed LoRa development platforms reduces legislative costs.

-**Flexible**<br>
-LoRa & LoRaWAN combine the best of other technologies, and can be used in a variety of environments and networks.
-Like Wi-Fi, LoRaWAN operates in the unlicensed band and supports indoor applications; like Cellular, LoRa Technology is highly secure from end devices to the application server, and is suitable for outdoor applications.
 ## c.
 Test Plan
 **(VICTOR)**
 ## d.
 Monitoring and Alerting Plan